valerius21/shadcn-ui-mcp-unofficial/README.md

 ### Running the Server

-Use the startup script to clean, build, and start the server:
+Using the startup script:

 ```bash
 bash startup.sh
 ```

-Or run the individual commands:
+Or individual commands:

 ```bash
 npm run clean